 The Plains coal seam dips to the east and the pit progressed in a northerly direction towards Mackenzie River.
 Coal production of Plains Pit ceased in late 2020 with the southern end of the pit being backfilled.
-The Central North area restarted mining in July 2019 with overburden emplacements located to the west of the pit.
-The plains area has a ROM area, including a crusher, which ceased operations in November 2020 with Central North coal now being processed at the Central crusher and CPP.
+The Central North area restarted mining in July 2019 following dewatering of the Central North Pit (formerly 'Plains South') with overburden emplacements located to the west of the pit.
+The Plains area has a ROM area and a crusher, which ceased operations in November 2020 with Central North coal now being processed at the Central crusher and CPP.
 The coal is transported directly to the Boonal Loadout Facility from the CPP via road trains.